 This Rare Footage From 1924 Shows Hawaii Like You’ve Never Seen It Before

 From the first Europeans visiting the islands in 1778 and the establishment of the Kingdom of Hawaii in 1795 to Hawaii’s admittance to the United States of America in 1959, the Hawaiian Islands are steeped in history.
 Take a step back in time to the era before Hawaii was an American state, to an island paradise, circa 1924.
 Produced by the Ford Motor Company, this beautiful black and white silent film simply entitled, “The Hawaiian Islands,” shows us life in Hawaii through the eyes of mainlanders in the roaring ‘20s.
-The footage was obtained by the U.S. National Archives, and later uploaded to YouTube in 2014.
+The footage was obtained by the U.S. National Archives and later uploaded to YouTube in 2014.

-While I feel lucky to live in modern day Hawaii, where I can easily retreat into my air conditioned home when the weather gets a little too warm, it is quite incredible to see the islands from this unique perspective.
+While I feel lucky to live in modern-day Hawaii, where I can easily retreat into my air-conditioned home when the weather gets a little too warm, it is quite incredible to see the islands from this unique perspective.
 For another gorgeous glimpse into the history of Hawaii, take a gander at these 11 incredible vintage photographs of Waikiki.